IanLeatherbury/innovation-monitor-mobile/README.md

 ## IoT Part 1: Setting up the BME280

-This is project uses the code in [this repo](https://github.com/Azure-Samples/iot-hub-python-raspberrypi-client-app) to get set up and connect the BME280 (temp, pressure, humidity) sensor.
+This project uses the code in [this repo](https://github.com/Azure-Samples/iot-hub-python-raspberrypi-client-app) to get set up and connect the BME280 (temp, pressure, humidity) sensor.
 I highly recommend you visit that repo for the latest maintained version of the sample.
 I've included the instructions at the time of writing for convenience.

 > This repo contains the source code to help you get started with Azure IoT using the Microsoft IoT Pack for Raspberry Pi 3 Starter Kit.
 You will find the [full tutorial on Docs.microsoft.com](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-raspberry-pi-kit-c-get-started).